“Okay Google, can you handle my bills for me?” If only it were that easy.

 However, both Amazon’s Echo and Google Home recently added support for multiple users, allowing their devices to respond differently based on the user’s voice.
 This feature could presumably be deployed to limit unauthorized access to client information.

-Security nevertheless remains a concern for a different reason, i.e., many digital assistant services store the attorney’s voice data, whether for improving the quality of the service or otherwise.
+Security nevertheless remains a concern for a different reason, i.e., many voice controlled digital assistant services store the attorney’s voice data, whether for improving the quality of the service or otherwise.
 Recent years have seen several news reports of data breaches at numerous high profile and reputable companies, and even of government agencies, including at Yahoo, Equifax, Target, Verizon, Uber, and the U.S. Securities and Exchange Commission.
 If a data breach occurs while an attorney’s confidential speech data is stored with the victim company, the confidential data could be compromised.

 Therefore, as great as it is to have a digital assistant to help you get things done, their use can pose an issue with lawyers when it comes to confidentiality, and a lawyer’s related obligations under Rule 1.6.